 This method is really simple.
 All you need is some wash tape.
-I take two fold pages and I tape them together and fold them over so the tape is on the inside.
+I take two folded pages and I tape them together and fold them over so the tape is on the inside.
 Then you take your next page and tape it to these pages.
 Simple as that.
 You can tape as may pages together as you like.
 Once you are finished you can tape the outside edge to help keep everything together.

 Step 5.)
 Create a cover

-ALl I do to create a simple cover is measure out a piece of decorative paper.
+All I do to create a simple cover is measure out a piece of decorative paper.
 Make sure I have a front and back piece.
 Then attach it to the first and last page of the art journal.
 I just use glue or Mod Podge.

 DIY Art Journal from Thick Pages

-I didn’t know exactly how what call these papers.
+I didn’t know exactly what to call these papers.
 The paper I am using is from an old magazine called Bella Grace.
 The pages are not glossy and they are more like card stock or thick construction paper and not like the type of paper you find in a magazine like Glamour.
 These DIY art journals are so much fun because the images on the paper make for really fun details in you art journal pages.

 Step 1.)
 Prep your pages